GameDevTV/Web-Challenge/README.md

-# GameDev.tv Web Development Challenge
+# GameDev.tv Web Developer Challenge

 At GameDev.tv we build lots of automation to ensure we can build courses quickly with a high quality bar.
 We are looking to hire a new contractor to help us grow this platform of tools.